Saatva/hiring-test/README.md

 Bonus Points:
+1. Use a css preprocessor of you licking sass or less
-1. Add animation where you see fit
+2. Add animation where you see fit
-2. Use font icons for social sharing images
+3. Use font icons for social sharing images
-3. Add some unit tests to for you ajax requestes
+4. Add some unit tests for you ajax requestes

 #### Submission